vaadin/vaadin-grid/webcomponent/README.txt

 - To generate JsInterop interfaces, run
 $ mvn compile -Pgenerate

-- Run it in development mode:
+- Run it in development mode (superdev):
 $ mvn gwt:run
-and point your browser to http://127.0.0.1:8888/WebComponents/WebComponents.html?gwt.codesvr=127.0.0.1:9997

-- Run superdev mode:
-$ mvn gwt:run-codeserver
-and point your browser to http://127.0.0.1:9876/WebComponents/WebComponents.html
+and point your browser to http://127.0.0.1:8888/index.html

 - Import and run in Eclipse: